 Chaim Szachtel completed his BA in Biology at Yeshiva University in New York City in 2013.
 He then spent a year working as an advisor at Bronx Community High School where he primarily spent his time as an individual counselor and provided college and career guidance in addition to mental health counseling and life coaching.
 Chaim is currently a 4th year medical student at the Albert Einstein College of Medicine (AECOM).

 While in college, Chaim volunteered as a tutor at a local public high school and found that his students were in severe need of guidance and support.
 Most of them lacked the knowledge of how to apply to college and nearly none of them had the skills to succeed there.
 Worse than that, he discovered that many of his students came from a culture that did not value a college education at all.
 Chaim had faced several obstacles of his own when he sought to attend college and he was determined to make a difference.
 He joined College EDge at its founding; along with his team, he developed new events and programs for the organization and he continues to assist and guide the current board as well.

-Aside from his work with College EDge, Chaim volunteers for several student run organizations in AECOM that service the Bronx community.
-Additionally, at AECOM, he founded and runs the Religious and Cultural Competency Club, works closely with the Social Committee to plan enjoyable activities for the student body, has gone on a 4-week fellowship to Argentina and has run a fundraiser for Lumos.
+Aside from his work with College EDge, Chaim volunteers for several student run organizations in AECOM that service the school and the Bronx community.
+Of note, at AECOM, he founded and runs the Religious and Cultural Competency Club, works closely with the Social Committee to plan enjoyable activities for the student body, has gone on a 4-week fellowship to Argentina and has run a fundraiser for Lumos.

 Elianne Neuman is from Toronto, Canada and studied at Nishmat in Israel for a year before enrolling in Stern College.
 She is currently double majoring in History and Jewish Studies, and is in the BA/MA program with the Bernard Revel Graduate School of Jewish Studies.